zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	\end{cases}
 $$

 is the *Heaviside step function* which is used to model self-occlusion.
-As the name implies, the remaining masking term $\small W_1$ that models the average occlusion is independent of the microsurface normal $\small \bm{m}$.
+As the name implies, the remaining occlusion term $\small W_1$ that models the average occlusion is independent of the microsurface normal $\small \bm{m}$.

 In reality, the way the visibility depends on the surface normal is more complicated.
 Take a height field as an example: for shallow view angles, vertical microfacets are more likely to be occluded compared to horizontal ones.
 Fortunately, the issue is not very apparent unless one examines a rough surface at a grazing angle, where, as we have previously remarked, the foundations of the microfacet theory itself are on a shaky ground.